 Notes

-- If you use a regular pie dish and not a springform pan, let the cheesecake warm up for about 5-10 minutes after taking it out of the fridge so it releases from the pan easier.
+• If you use a regular pie dish and not a springform pan, let the cheesecake warm up for about 5-10 minutes after taking it out of the fridge so it releases from the pan more easily.

-- To make the cheesecake purple, blend the blueberry sauce in the food processor along with the other cheesecake ingredient.
+• To make the cheesecake purple, blend the blueberry sauce in the food processor along with the other cheesecake ingredients.